hmchen47/DataScience/Stats/ProbStatsPython/11-StatEstCI.md

   + how well can do it

 + Recall
-  + done some of that already
+  + done some of them already
   + WLLN:
     + sample mean $\to \mu$
     + no need to know $p$